rcskids/ScriptLinkStandard/docs/api/scriptlinkstandard.helpers/scriptlinkhelpers.md

 The following code samples demonstrate using the ScriptLinkHelpers class.

 ### IsValidErrorCode
-There is a limited set of error codes that are valid of ruse with ScriptLink.
+There is a limited set of error codes that are valid for use with ScriptLink.
 ```c#
 double errorCode = 3;
 if (ScriptLinkHelpers.IsValidErrorCode(errorCode))